ccloli/e-hentai-db/README.md

 5. Edit `config.js`, set database username, password, database name, etc.

-6. Run `npm run import` to import the JSON file into your databse
+6. Run `npm run import [file=gdata.json]` to import the JSON file into your database
+    - If you want to update to latest galleries, run `npm run sync [host=e-hentai.org]`

 7. Wait a few minutes, as it has about 800,000 records (on my PC it takes 260s, and on my server it's 850s)